 Are your clothes smelling like mildew even after a load of wash?
 Does no amount of washing get rid of the smell?
 Sounds like you have a case of a smelly washing machine.
 Not to worry, though.
 If you’re wondering “how can I clean my washing machine?”, help is here.
 It’s not usually that big a deal and is easily fixed.
 In the article ahead we’ll talk about what’s causing that foul washing machine smell and what you can do about it.

 Why Does My Washing Machine Smell?

 If your here asking How To Remove Washing Machine Odor then I’d say it’s safe to assume you’ve got a smelly washing machine.
-There are a bunch of causes for a smelly washing machine.
-Odors can be caused by a build up of bacteria, mold, slime, mildew, stagnant water or soap scum accumulating inside the machine where you can’t see.
-Odor can also be due to poor drainage from the washer which will cause dirty water to become stagnant inside the machine, allowing bacteria in the water to grow.
+There are a bunch of causes that can make a washing machine smelly.
+Odors from a build up of bacteria, mold, slime, mildew, stagnant water or soap scum accumulating inside the machine where you can’t see are all a problem.

-By performing a regular monthly service wash the build up of harmful materials, which is often the cause of a smelly washing machine, will be kept at bay.
-This will greatly increase the life of your machine and stop it from getting smelly.
-As with most thing, prevention the best way to go.
-Use a good quality limescale and detergent remover.
-Simply empty the contents of a sachet in to the washing machine drum, add 2 large older towels, select the hottest wash cycle on the machine and turn it on.
+As with most things, prevention is definitely the best way to go.
+Waiting to clean your washing machine until after it smells bad can sometime be too late.
+When cleaning the machine always use a good quality limescale and detergent remover.
+Simply empty the contents in to the washing machine drum, add 2 large older towels, select the hottest wash cycle on the machine and start the wash.
 Don’t select pre-wash or the machine will empty before the main wash starts.
 Doing this simple cleaning once a month will go a long way to keeping your washing machine smelling fresh.